vpec/helloworld-pipeline/README.md

 $ terraform plan
 $ terraform apply -auto-approve
 ```

+To run this commands you have to configure first `the home/user/.aws/credentials` file, as you need some credentials to deploy to AWS.

 The Terraform manifests also include a script (_install_jenkins.sh.tpl_) that is injected into the EC2 instance, which is executed right after being deployed.
 This script installs Jenkins and Docker in the virtual machine, and creates a Jenkins service.